Multi-Cloud Happens But Not Necessarily By Design

-Even though some pundits push back against multi cloud, it is happening.
-This is not just some speculation by a clueless analyst or hallucination of a multi cloud marketing person but the real data on the ground points towards multi cloud.
-While it is easy to dismiss the use of multi cloud as long as it is not their problem, it is not easy to manage multi cloud.
-In the past one month, I have been speaking to many enterprise decision makers on their organization’s multi cloud strategy.
+Even though some pundits push back against multi-cloud, it is happening.
+This is not just some speculation by a clueless analyst or hallucination of a multi-cloud marketing person but the real data on the ground points towards multi-cloud.
+While it is easy to dismiss the use of multi-cloud as long as it is not their problem, it is not easy to manage multi-cloud.
+In the past month, I have been speaking to many enterprise decision-makers on their organization’s multi-cloud strategy.
 The following are some key points I repeatedly heard from them.
-Of the total number of decision makers I spoke (disclaimer: It is not a scientific survey and the sample size is in lower double digits.
-The sample could have a bias because we sought people to discuss multi cloud usage), most of the organizations are using multi cloud.
-Of the remaining who were not using, they said they expect their organization to adopt multi cloud in the future.
+Of the total number of decision-makers I spoke with ( disclaimer: It is not a scientific survey and the sample size is in lower double digits.
+The sample could have a bias because we sought people to discuss multi-cloud usage), most of the organizations are using multi-cloud.
+Of the remaining who were not using, they said they expect their organization to adopt multi-cloud in the future.

-Almost everyone I spoke with said that they didn’t go multi cloud to save costs but to have flexibility to innovate rapidly and keep developer satisfaction.
-In fact, I even got a chance to speak with some developers in an organization that has embraced multi cloud.
-These developers spanned multiple teams/divisions and they feel that they are happy that they could use any cloud service they find suitable for their applications instead of making compromises to use the service offered by single cloud provider (eg: a specific database service).
+Almost everyone I spoke with said that they didn’t go multi-cloud to save costs but to have the flexibility to innovate rapidly and keep developer satisfaction.
+In fact, I even got a chance to speak with some developers in an organization that has embraced multi-cloud.
+These developers spanned multiple teams/divisions and they feel that they are happy that they could use any cloud service they find suitable for their applications instead of making compromises to use the service offered by a single cloud provider (eg: a specific database service).

-Most of the decision makers I spoke to point out to the following challenges:
+Most of the decision-makers I spoke to point out the following challenges:

-From my conversations, it is evident that most organizations will have multi cloud.
+From my conversations, it is evident that most organizations will have multi-cloud.
 Even if they go with a strategy of using a single cloud provider, the shadow IT will use other providers for their experimentation.
-Sooner than later, most organization will confront the “cloud shadow IT” and will move towards multi cloud.
+Sooner than later, most organizations will confront the “cloud shadow IT” and will move towards multi-cloud.
 It is definitely not by design but by the needs of their developers and business users.